rubyfu/RubyFu/en/module_0x1__basic_ruby_kung_fu/conversion.md

 ## En/Decode URL String

-URL encoding/decoding is something known to most people.
-From hacker's point of view, we need it a lot in client-side vulnerability the most.
+URL encoding/decoding is well known.
+From a hacker's point of view, we need it often for client-side vulnerabilities.

 **Encoding string**